 Does the project point the way towards a new business model for literary publishing?
 Are we 21st-century skeptics in thrall to talismans and totems?
 Once the auction sales figures have been correlated with, say, narrative exposition strategy, will Significant Objects reveal the key to the relationship between narrative and value?

 All of these questions and more will be addressed (and some answered) by the Significant Objects book, which will not only feature one hundred moving, absurd, surprising, and always entertaining stories from the project's three volumes.
 Thanks to Fantagraphics, it will also feature new illustrations by artists from the worlds of comics, skate graphics, rock posters, children's books, and the commercial and gallery arts.
+The Significant Objects book will change the way you look at things, forever.

 About the Editors of SIGNIFICANT OBJECTS